EdmundGoodman/plm-test-harness/README.md

 they would allude to my approach to error handling, and my approach shouldn't be treated as a canonical solution anyway.

-***As a result of this, for failing tests you should edit the test files to add the line number and error message of the failure.***
+**_As a result of this, for failing tests you should edit the test files to add the line number and error message of the failure._**

+#### Automatically generating expected outputs

+In the case that you have implemented error messages for your program and want to quickly set these to be the expected outputs for the tests, set the `WRITE_OUTPUT` constant in `test.py` to `True`.
+Then, for any tests where the expected output is empty this will be set to the output of your program.

 ### Test file format